Conmanx360/ca0132-tools/documentation/quartet-dsp.md

 Will result in r00 = 0x00000000, as there is no sign bit to extend.
 ```

+### FFS/FFU/I\_ABS\_FFS Instructions:
+These instructions find the first set/unset bit, starting from the MSB.
+These take a
+source and destination register, like a MOV instruction.
+Register ranges are [here.](#mov-src-dst-register-ranges)

+#### FFS:
+Find first set instruction.
+Finds the first bit set in the source register, counting from the MSB.
+Example:

+- `FFS R00, CR_0x00000001;`, would have r00 = 0x1f.

+#### FFU:
+Find first unset instruction.
+Finds the first bit unset in the source register, counting from the MSB.
+Example:

+- `FFU R00, CR_0xfffffffe;`, would have r00 = 0x1f.

+#### I\_ABS\_FFS:
+This instruction gets the absolute value of the signed int in the source register before finding
+the first set bit.
+Due to negative integers having a larger range, they count an extra bit.
+Example:

+- `I_ABS_FFS R00, CR_0x00000002;`, would have r00 = 0x1d, 29.
+- `I_ABS_FFS R00, CR_0xfffffffe;`, would have r00 = 0x1e, 30.

+As you can see, -2's first set bit is one larger than positive two, due to having different ranges.

 ### SET\_BIT/CLR\_BIT/TGL\_BIT Instructions:
 These instructions set, clear, and toggle bits in a register.
 They take the form of `r = x | (1 << y)`.